ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 ### Rich Configuration Options

 Take a look at the DSL documentation for more information on what you can configure.
-You can add check constraints, configure the behavior of foreign keys, use postgres schemas with Ash's {{link:ash:guide:Multitenancy}} feature, and more!
+You can add check constraints, configure the behavior of foreign keys, use postgres schemas with Ash's [multitenancy](https://hexdocs.pm/ash/multitenancy.html) feature, and more!

 ### What next?

-#### See what is available in the DSL

-{{link:ash_postgres:dsl:ash_postgres:postgres}}

-#### Learn more about the underlying tools
+- Check out the data layer docs: `AshPostgres.DataLayer`

 - [Ecto's documentation](https://hexdocs.pm/ecto/Ecto.html).
 AshPostgres (and much of Ash itself) is made possible by the amazing Ecto.
 If you find yourself looking for escape hatches when using Ash or ways to work directly with your database, you will want to know how Ecto works.
 Ash and AshPostgres intentionally do not hide Ecto, and in fact encourages its use whenever you need an escape hatch.